Ahmed Naser Al-Raisi: Candidacy and opposition

+Al-Raisi has pursued his candidacy in an open and public manner, breaking with the typically opaque pattern of the election process.

+In November 2021, three members of the German parliament released a joint statement which said that electing Al-Raisi would endanger the reputation of Interpol and that the nomination violates the second article of Interpol's basic law.
+The UAE Embassy in Berlin released a statement that states the accusations brought forth against Al Raisi were false.
+Thirty-five French legislators asked Emmanuel Macron to oppose Al-Raisi's candidacy in a letter.

+Lawsuits and criminal complaints

 In June 2021, a criminal complaint was filed in Paris by the Gulf Centre for Human Rights against Al-Raisi.
 The complaint accuses him of being responsible for the torture of Ahmed Mansoor, a prominent UAE dissident arrested in 2017.

-Unusual for a normally opaque process, the UAE was promoting Al-Raisi by arranging his trips to the Interpol member countries to gain support, while he was viewed as an “international pariah”.

-Al-Raisi was sued in multiple countries.
+Al-Raisi was sued by Matthew Hedges and Ali Issa Ahmed in UK, Sweden, Norway and France, where Interpol is based.
 Rodney Dixon, the lawyer of Matthew Hedges and Ali Ahmad, raised a complaint with the Swedish police to arrest al-Raisi upon his arrival to the country, as part of his campaign tour before the vote.
 Hedges and Ahmad raised a similar request with the Norwegian police authorities asking them for help and to use the opportunity of al-Raisi’s visit to arrest him, if an investigation is opened.

-In November 2021, three members of the German parliament released a joint statement which said that electing Al-Raisi would endanger the reputation of Interpol and that the nomination violates the second article of Interpol's basic law.
-Thirty-five French legislators asked Emmanuel Macron to oppose Al-Raisi's candidacy in a letter.
-The United Arab Emirates rejected the German MP's concerns and said that they were proud of being "one of the safest countries in the world".
+In the UK, a hearing was scheduled in February 2024 however the claimants unilaterally discontinued their claims in advance of the hearing.
+Matthew Hedges and Ali Issa Ahmad attempted to file another complaint in Glasgow, Scotland during the Interpol’s annual general meeting in November 2024 where Al Raisi was attending however Scottish Police said they will not investigate.